lamahechag/lamahechag.github.io/_posts/2022-03-22-stochastic-distributions.md

 ---
 We can derive probability distributions from a single random process: Binomial, Poisson, exponential, Gaussian.

-Tossing a coinis the basic step.
+Tossing a coin is the basic step.
 And see the behaviour for different limits: small probability and large number of tosses.

 We can also use it as a more general explanation for rate equations or chemical reactions dynamics.
-Where the event of getting a head y equivalent to the creation of a protein.
+Where the event of getting a head is equivalent to the creation of a protein.

 If $\gamma$ is the rate, that is defined as the average events per unit of time, like getting heads or protein creation.
 For a coin with probability $p$ of heads, we know that the average number of heads after $N$ tosses is $Np$.